Professional - Compassionate - Confidential

 Ken O’Neil, CYW – Owner

-Since the inception of his business, Ken has had multiple opportunities to work in partnership with the Walpole Island Health Centre, Enodmaagejig Social Services, Bkejwanong Kinomaagewgamig, Walpole Island Home and Community Care Program, Bkejwanong Children’s Centre, Bkejwanong Children’s Services Unit, National Aboriginal Youth Suicide Prevention Strategy, Lambton-Kent District School Board, Southwest Area First Nation Health Board, Kettle & Stony Point Hillside Elementary School, and various Children’s Aid Societies, to name a few.
+Throughout his career, Ken has collaborated with numerous organizations, including Walpole Island Health Centre, Enodmaagejig Social Services, Bkejwanong Kinomaagewgamig, Walpole Island Home and Community Care Program, Bkejwanong Children’s Centre, National Aboriginal Youth Suicide Prevention Strategy, Lambton-Kent District School Board, Southwest Area First Nation Health Board, Kettle & Stony Point Hillside Elementary School, and various Children’s Aid Societies.

-Since 1997, Ken has had the opportunity to develop, implement and coordinate many different programs within Walpole Island First Nation, and the Lambton-Kent region.
-Programs such as: Men’s Support Program, High School Integration Program, Walpole Island Trauma Response Team, P.A.C.E.
-Program, Specialized Elementary Support Program, and Walpole Island Community Youth Suicide Prevention Strategy are some, among many, community-driven initiatives that Ken has proudly developed, implemented and facilitated over his vast career in Human Service.
+Since 1997, Ken has developed, implemented, and coordinated a variety of community-driven programs within Walpole Island First Nation and the Lambton-Kent region.
+Notable initiatives include the Men’s Support Program, High School Integration Program, Walpole Island Trauma Response Team, P.A.C.E.
+Program, Specialized Elementary Support Program, and the Walpole Island Community Youth Suicide Prevention Strategy.

 Violent Threat Risk Assessment Level 1 & 2